couchbase/service-broker/README.md

 #### examples/configurations/my-configuration/servicebinding.yaml

-A configuration may have a service binding defintition, this will test that a service instance can be bound to.
+A configuration may have a service binding definition, this will test that a service instance can be bound to.